 Continue installing shingles above the pipe to cover the top edge of the flashing.

-How to Seal around Structural Penetrations in the Roof
+How to Seal around Structural Penetrations and Roof-Wall Junctures

 Clean the roofing area after the dormer or other structure has been installed through the roofing deck.
 Make sure the roof deck around the structure is free of loose nails, wires, debris, dust, oil, or water.

-Install the step flashing and secure in place.
+Install the step flashing and kick-out flashing and secure in place.

 Apply self-adhesive membrane material directly over the vertical rise of the step flashing and up the side of the penetration.